outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 			- gentle substances: garlic, cranberry, ginger, feverfew, omega 3s, ginkgo, turmeric, chamomile, fenugreek, evening primrose oil, cinnamon, grape seed, melatonin, NAC, bromelain, clopidogrel
 			- harsher substances: aloe, meadowsweet, willow, red clover, dong quai, vitamin E (as an antagonist of vitamin k which clots the blood), cayenne
 			- ginseng has variable effects on clotting and should be avoided for blood thinning and when using warfarin
+		- low blood pressure
+			- hydrocortisone (in small amounts to avoid damaging the heart)
 		- high blood pressure
 			- tyrosine, omega-3s (specifically icosapent ethyl), which can also prevent heart attack and atherosclerosis
 			- treat infections like flu/covid which can raise blood pressure